Klammertime/P4-Website-Optimization/README.md

-## Note to world: this site was not created by (if you look at "Cam's Pizzeria" you'll understand why I feel this is so important to make clear :)
+## Note to world: this site was not created by me (if you look at "Cam's Pizzeria" you'll understand why I feel this is so important to make clear :)

 ## Website Performance Optimization portfolio project